The first duty of a wise advocate is to convince his opponent that he understands their arguments.

 - A negotiation can generate positive emotions, especially if you are able to see the negotiation as a chance to build a relationship, strive to have empathy for the other party, and avoid taking personal offense over the natural give and take of a negotiation.

 - A living order negotiation ensures that the parties can continue to work together in the future, in an enduring relationship.
-By contrast, a living order approach to negotiation focuses on immediate results, with little regard to long-term relationships.
+By contrast, a geometric order approach to negotiation focuses on immediate results, with little regard to long-term relationships.

 - To get the most out of a negotiation, learn all you can about the other parties, use your emotional intelligence to perceive unspoken issues, seek a resolution that works for everyone as much as possible, and avoid an “us versus them” outcome.
 Most importantly, don’t ever assume you will get everything you want.